kcotias/kcotias/README.md

 ## Hello there, I'm Kaian 👋!

-I'm a Senior Software Engineer / Tech Lead from Brazil who has been working with React Native daily for almost seven years, which has given me the experience to build high-quality solutions for the most diverse and complex problems.
+I'm a Senior Software Engineer / Tech Lead from Brazil who has been working with React Native daily for almost eight years, which has given me the experience to build high-quality solutions for the most diverse and complex problems.
 Throughout my career, I was able to get in touch with incredible challenges such as:

 - As a Mobile Tech Lead, I had the mission to refactor almost (99%) of the App of one of Brazil's biggest private-label card brands.
 An incredible case of success.
 [Cartão de TODOS](https://cartaodetodos.com.br/)
 - As a Senior SWE, I had the mission to build and architect a bank from scratch for one of Brazil's biggest companies in the clothing segment (Riachuelo) and get it approved by the central bank on a tight deadline.
 [Midway](https://www.midway.com.br/)